 Even though the business slowed down tremendously the company never stopped working on new designs.
 The brothers knew once the tax hit was over, owners would be flocking back to the angling sport ready to buy, and they were right.
 In 1996, Viking released the game-changing model to the fleet— the 55 Viking Convertible.
 This model was constructed from the insights of fishermen, owners, and captains who were asked what they wanted to see in a boat.
 The result, and unmatched 55-footer that catered to the demands of tournament anglers around the world.
 With new stylish looks and performance measures improved, Viking Yachts sold more than 150 models in just six years.

 Throughout the years, the company began to design larger models to accommodate the changing market.
-Today they design and build yachts that range from 37 feet to 93 feet, with the 93 Motor Yacht being their largest seller to date.
+Today they design and build yachts that range from 38 feet to 90 feet, with the 90 Viking being their largest seller to date.
 Viking also expanded its services opening a new facility in Riviera Beach, Fl.
 The new facility features slips for in-water work and land storage for larger projects and outfitting.
 Not to mention, Viking soon after extended their family tree to include Atlantic Marine Electronics and Palm Beach Towers in Florida to simplify the rigging process.

 And if being one of the largest sportfishing and cruising manufactures in the world isn’t enough, Viking Yachts announced their latest venture in 2019 with the inception of Valhalla Boatworks— a Viking subsidiary company.
 Valhalla Boatworks is the ground-breaking line of center consoles revolutionizing standards in performance, engineering, quality, and fishing capabilities.
-Helping conquer new grounds is the third generation of Healey’s, Sean and Justin.
+Helping conquer new grounds is the third generation of Healey’s, Sean, and Justin.
 Growing up sons of Viking Yachts CEO Pat Healey, Sean and Justin have never been far from the water.
 The brothers played a large role in the creation of Valhalla Boatworks.
 Spending a considerable amount of time and effort to introduce these game-changing center consoles to the industry.
-To date, Valhalla Boatworks has delivered and built 70 Valhalla V-Series center consoles with an additional order book of 75, in just twelve short months.
-Plus, in July 2020, the Valhalla brand introduced the newest member to the center console family— the Valhalla V-46.
+Valhalla Boatworks has had tremendous success with the V-Series, adding the Valhalla V-46 to the fleet in 2021 and introducing the Valhalla V-55 in February of 2022.